tmr08c/tmr08c.github.io/_posts/2015-11-17-more-specific-factories.md

 end
 ```

-Above we were able to specify the value of only the attribute we were concerned with.
-You may notice that I specified the sex as female even though we have that as the default value in the factory we set up above.
+Above we were able to specify the value of only the attribute we were concerned with, the `sex`.
+You may notice that I specified the `sex` as female even though we have that as the default value in the factory we set up above.
 While this isn't necessary, I find that it makes the test less ambiguous and more resistant to change.
 Consider the following alternative:

 ```ruby
 # person_spec.rb